jwu910/check-it-out/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Commit guidelines

+This project is a [Commitizen](http://commitizen.github.io/cz-cli/) friendly project.
+Please read the Commitizen docs to learn more.
+To initiate a commit, stage your changes and run `git cz` if you have commitizen installed globally, or just run `npm run cz` to begin a commit prompt.

 ## Pull Request Process

 1. Before submitting a PR, check the issues to make sure that the current fix has not been resolved/closed and be sure your code contains the latest code from development.
 2. Naming conventions:

-    * Branch names should follow the PROJECT-ISSUE convention with an optional short description. e.g. `CIO-60-contributing-guidelines`
+    - Branch names should follow the PROJECT-ISSUE convention with an optional short description. e.g. `CIO-60-contributing-guidelines`
-    * Commit messages should follow the PROJECT-ISSUE MESSAGE convention. e.g. `CIO-60 Add missing contributing guidelines`

 3. Update README and with any necessary changes such as adding hot keys, updating instructions, fixing help text, etc.
 4. Reference the issue the PR aims to resolve using the hash tag at the beginning of your PR description. e.g. `Fixes #52`
-5. Please send any pull requests to __development__ branch.
+5. Please send any pull requests to **development** branch.

 ## Code of Conduct